 EU State of the Union address reading ease

 The European Union State of the Union address is the annual speech addressed by the President of the European Commission to the European Parliament plenary session in September.
 This speech takes stock of the action of the EU executive while outlining future proposals from the European Commission for the coming year.
-In a sense, it is a copycat from the US State of the Union address given by the president.
+In a sense, it is a copycat from the US State of the Union address given by the American president.

 In this interactive infographics, I have used the Flesch Kincaid reading ease index: the higher this index, the easier the readability.
 The circles size depends on the number of words in that year speech.